 SBB Funds Distributed Outside of the Per-Pupil Rate

 The SBB model includes three categories of SBB funds that are distributed to district schools outside of the per-pupil rates.
-Charter and contract schools receive the per-pupil equivalent of these funds.
+Contract schools receive the per-pupil equivalent of these funds.

 Teacher Salary Adjustment